Many car enthusiasts are curious to see if small wheels can speed up cars. As an engineer, lemme explain everything you need to know.

 • Less sidewall roll of the wheels when taking sharp turns.

-• Transmit more torque to the ground in certain speeds.
+• Transmit more torque to the ground at certain speeds.

 • Boosts the aesthetic of your car.